NordicSemiconductor/Kotlin-BLE-Library/README.md

 natural according to the BLE specification.

 ## BLE Scanner
-This module contains scanner class which provides the list of available Bluetooth LE devices.
-Each device is kept in aggregator which keeps devices in map together with their scan records.
+This module contains a scanner class which provides the list of available Bluetooth LE devices.
+Each device is kept in an aggregator which keeps devices in map together with their scan records.
 Scanning works as long as a Flow has an attached consumer.
-After the Flow is closes the scanning stops.
+After the Flow is closed the scanning stops.

 ```kotlin
     //Create aggregator which will concat scan records with a device